dljow/plind/README.md

 # plind.py Documentation

 ## Introduction
-plind.py (Picard-Lefschetz Integrator in N-Dimensions) is a Python package that implements the Picard-Lefschetz method for integrating highly oscillatory functions in any number of dimensions.
+plind.py (Picard-Lefschetz Integration in N-Dimensions) is a Python package that implements the Picard-Lefschetz method for integrating highly oscillatory functions in any number of dimensions.

 ## Description
 This code is for people interested in computing integrals of the form